Farama-Foundation/PettingZoo/docs/butterfly/pistonball.md

 ball_elasticity=1.5, max_cycles=900)
 ```

 `local_ratio`:  Weight applied to local reward and global reward.
-Global reward weight will always be 1 - local reward weight.
+Global reward weight will always be 1 - `local_ratio`.

 `time_penalty`: Amount of reward added to each piston each timestep.
 Higher values mean higher weight towards getting the ball across the screen to terminate the game.